jpwinans/MindFlow/README.md

 ## Summary

 MindFlow is an innovative AI architecture inspired by a psychological model of nine modes of activity.
 This architecture is designed to emulate human-like processing by structuring an artificial agent into modular services, including sensation, cognition, emotion, memory, and holisitic synthesis.
-By integrating these components, MindFlow aims to achieve a balanced and holistic approach to artificial intelligence, enabling agents to not only perceive and conceive but also to reflect upon themselves and their experiences.
+By integrating these components, MindFlow aims to achieve a balanced and holistic approach to artificial intelligence, enabling agents to not only emulation perception and cognition but also to reflect and synthesize those perceptions and outputs of cognition.

 ## Main Architecture